 Marion Larson, MassWildlife

 The return of cooler weather means many Massachusetts sportsmen and women will head into the woods for hunting season.
 Massachusetts residents may be wondering where and when hunting will be taking place this fall.
-Early Canada Goose and Black Bear hunting seasons open statewide on September 4, while fall turkey and pheasant seasons open during October.
-This year, archery deer season begins on October 1 in eastern Massachusetts and on October 15 in the rest of the state (learn more about the archery extension).
+Early Canada Goose and Black Bear hunting seasons open statewide on September 3, while fall turkey and pheasant seasons open during October.
+Archery deer season begins on October 7 in eastern Massachusetts and on October 21 in the rest of the state.
 Click here to review summary of all hunting seasons.
 Hunting on Sunday is not permitted in Massachusetts.
 Many public lands are open to hunting including Wildlife Management Areas, most state parks, and many town-owned lands.
 Research the property you plan to visit to learn if hunting is allowed.